eartsar/blog/content/reflections.md

 **What were your *least* favorite parts of the trip?**

 I didn't care for the southern stretch of the trip nearly as much as the rest, with the exception of NOLA.
 We found plenty of things to enjoy (the beaches by the Gulf of Mexico, the Texas State Fair), but overall, it wasn't really so compelling.
-At one point we had went into a small store in Alabama that had a sign saying "those with baggy pants are not welcome here".
+At one point we had gone into a small store in Alabama that had a sign saying "those with baggy pants are not welcome here".
 When looking at the locals, and their fashion habits, it was easy to see which groups were being targeted by such a sign.
 The Texas State Fair - while Aron really liked it - felt really trashy.
 It's all of the unflattering things you get in a fair, except ten times bigger.
 The Champlain Valley Fair was much higher in terms of quality.

 In terms of driving, I assert that I have no idea what purpose Idaho serves to this country outside of supplying us with potatoes.